Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 If you’re visiting Korea for a few weeks, you’ll only need one big bag for your checked-in luggage.

-If you’re moving to Korea, you’ll be allowed 2 checked-in bags.
+If you’re moving to Korea, you’ll generally be allowed 2 checked-in bags on your flight.
 I recommend bringing one large suitcase and one big backpack.

 This backpack will come in handy when you’re traveling around Korea or if you decide to visit one of the neighboring countries during your school break (I went to the Philippines!)